Neferkare I: The division of Egypt

 Egyptologists such as Wolfgang Helck, Nicolas Grimal, Hermann Alexander Schlögl and Francesco Tiradritti believe that king Nynetjer, the third ruler of second dynasty, left a realm that was suffering from an overly complex state administration and that Ninetjer decided to split Egypt to leave it to his two sons (or, at least, rightful throne successors) who would rule two separate kingdoms, in the hope that the two rulers could better administer the states.
 In contrast, Egyptologists such as Barbara Bell believe that an economic catastrophe like a famine or a long lasting drought affected Egypt.
 Therefore, to address the problem of feeding the Egyptian population, Ninetjer split the realm and his successors founded two independent realms, until the famine came to an end.
 Bell points to the inscriptions of the Palermo stone, where, in her opinion, the records of the annual Nile floods show constantly low levels during this period.
 Bell's theory is refuted today by Egyptologists such as Stephan Seidlmayer, who corrected Bell's calculations.
 Seidlmayer has shown that the annual Nile floods were at usual levels at Ninetjer's time up to the period of the Old Kingdom.
 Bell had overlooked, that the heights of the Nile floods in the Palermo stone inscription only takes the measurements of the nilometers around Memphis into account, but not elsewhere in Egypt.
 Any long-lasting drought can therefore be excluded.

-It is a commonly accepted theory, that Neferkara I had to share his throne with another ruler.
+It is a commonly accepted theory, that Neferkare I had to share his throne with another ruler.
 It is just unclear yet, with whom.
 Later kinglists such as the Sakkara list and the Turin canon list the kings Neferkasokar and Hudjefa I as immediate successors.
 The Abydos list skips all these three rulers and name a king Djadjay (identical with king Khasekhemwy).
-If Egypt was already divided when Neferkara I gained the throne, kings like Sekhemib and Peribsen would have ruled Upper Egypt, whilst Neferkara I and his successors would have ruled Lower Egypt.
+If Egypt was already divided when Neferkare I gained the throne, kings like Sekhemib and Peribsen would have ruled Upper Egypt, whilst Neferkare I and his successors would have ruled Lower Egypt.
 The division of Egypt was brought to an end by king Khasekhemwy.